JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 [^hidden-fees]: _See, e.g._ XYZ% [Matcha](), XYZ% [Uniswap](), and .15%+ [zeroEx](actual-org-schedule.pdf#page) website execution expenses.
 The requisite siloing centralization showcased here run antithically to [free markets](https://discord.com/channels/761985725453303838/761985725453303841/1295912752027664424).
 All furiousity aside, these are fundamntal flaws in the endgame of these contracts, not the fault of talented developers like @earrietadev whom have show exceptional humanitarian consciousncess by pivoting projects away from [wasteful mining externalities](https://discord.com/channels/761985725453303838/946921813143851019/1279941567515459606).

 Could a turly nonprofit financial systme built for its users minimie rents, as [discussed](https://discord.com/channels/761985725453303838/1292523643900919951/1294381549072154746).
 Or will we contnue to be hadncuffed to titanic habritrary capital requirments to bootstrap liquidity, as in the message immediately suceeding _Id_?
+Perhaps the most performant trading system doesn't require at least three operations to min/max the pathfindong algorithm.

+{{e
-{{emlplore to contrmplate the longerterm thinking that makes Stellar work so foundationally well across developing global nations with usch a dire need for a system that puts us all [on the same playing field](https://youtu.be/5wUhyR94rho).
+mlplore to contrmplate the longerterm thinking that makes Stellar work so foundationally well across developing global nations with usch a dire need for a system that puts us all [on the same playing field](https://youtu.be/5wUhyR94rho).
+}}

 It might be hard for technical guys like us to see some of hte incredible implications of a 50 bps spread reduction.
 But these innovations truly change peoples' lives&mdash;I've seen, felt, and shared it firsthand.
 In an inreasingly abund society in raw compute terms, might we best empower all network users with tooling that places the locust of economic control squarely in their hands? 🤳🏼